mergesort/mergesort.github.io/reading-list.md

 ### What I've been reading in chronological order.

-- Position on this list serves no relation to how great I think a book is.
+- Position on this list serves no relation to how worthwhile I think a book is.

 - **Bolded** titles are books I highly recommended reading.